tobias-kirschstein/dreifus/README.md

 # Adapt your intrinsics to an image cropped at (50, 50) left-top
 intrinsics.crop(50, 50)
 ```

-## Visualization
+## 3. Visualization

-The visualization tools will automatically interpret your camera poses correctly, as long as specified `camera_coordinate_convention` and `pose_type` correctly.
+The visualization tools will automatically interpret your camera poses correctly, as long as you specified `camera_coordinate_convention` and `pose_type` correctly.
 ```python

 import pyvista as pv